 _

-Take a linocut introduction workshop at Rêves de Bernique
+Take a linocut initiation workshop at Rêves de Bernique

-This pretty decor shop contains some treasures, because the couple who runs it brings back handcrafted items that they fell in love with from their different trips, and they also work with some local artisans.
-In addition to this, we discovered an activity on-site that is very unusual: linocut.
-The address has indeed been offering introductory linocut workshops for 15 years, a relief printing technique where you start from a drawing that you will transfer onto a lino plate, then you will remove material so that the drawing appears in relief, before inking it and then printing it onto a sheet.
-The workshop proceeds from the creation of the drawing to the engraving on the lino, and you then leave with your printed work (possibility to make between 2 and 5 proofs per workshop).
+This pretty decor shop holds a few treasures, as the couple who runs it brings back craft items they fell in love with from their various travels, and they also work with a few local artisans.
+On top of this, we discovered a very unusual activity on-site: linocut.
+Indeed, the address has been offering introductory linocut workshops for 15 years, a relief printing technique where you start with a drawing that you transfer onto a linoleum plate and then remove material so that the drawing appears in relief, before inking and printing it on a sheet.
+The workshop goes from creating the drawing to carving the lino, and you then leave with your printed work (possibility to make between 2 and 5 prints per workshop).

 Rêves de Bernique